 - PowerPoint presentations

-- Long emails you’ve sent to clients
+- Emails you’ve sent to clients with advice

 - Customer service emails